Explainers

 info_icon

-According to government of Ukraine, Russia has lost close to 696,410 troops in the ongoing war as of November 1, 2024.
-Propelled by the war, many have left the country, especially young men.
-Troubles mounted for Russia as it recorded its lowest birth rate since 1999 in the first half of 2024.
-According to data published by Russian statistics service Rosstat, 599,600 children were born in the first six months of this year, which is around 16,000 less than in the same period in 2023.
+Russia is deliberating on setting up a ‘Ministry of Sex’ which will be tasked with arresting falling birth rates in the country.
+The move comes after Russia recorded its lowest birth rate since 1999 in the first half of 2024.
+A total of 599,600 children were born in Russia in the first six months of this year, nearly 16,000 less than in the same period in 2023.

 Advertisement

-“We must organise ourselves and conduct another special operation, just like a special military operation- a special demographic operation,” Ostanina told Russian state-owned news agency RIA.
+Nina Ostanina, head of the Russian Parliament’s committee for the protection of families, has said that the country needs a “special demographic operation” to increase its birth rate, Russian media reported.
+“We must organise ourselves and conduct another special operation, just like a special military operation—a special demographic operation,” Ostanina was quoted saying by the Russian state-owned news agency RIA.

 Advertisement

-“President Putin’s whole idea that the birth rate can be corrected solely by money is invalid,” Russian demographer Anatoly Vishnevsky told the BBC.
+There are those in Russia who believe Russians deciding to not have children is not a question of money alone.
+“President Putin’s whole idea that the birth rate can be corrected solely by money is invalid,” a Russian demographer named Anatoly Vishnevsky told the BBC.

-“By conducting a criminal social policy- cutting down on the number of schools and hospitals, not creating new jobs, driving young families into mortgage servitude for many years, depriving us of simple confidence in tomorrow- do the authorities really want to increase the birth rate in Russia,” said a Russian on X.
+A Russian national asked on X that by “conducting a criminal social policy—cutting down on the number of schools and hospitals, not creating new jobs, driving young families into mortgage servitude for many years, depriving us of simple confidence in tomorrow—do the authorities really want to increase the birth rate in Russia?”

 Advertisement